ger619/ger619/README.md

-### Abol Ger is open to new opportunities and to new challenges.
+### Abol Ger is a Full-stack Web Developer open to new opportunities and to new challenges.